-Under no circumstances should either party move minor children outside the jurisdiction of the court.
-In some states, they can be moved up to 150 miles away but have to stay within the state.
-Once a divorce has been filed, the state the divorce was filed in becomes your children's "home state" and has jurisdiction over where the children live.
-Moving with your children without the court's permission is a great way to lose custody of your children.
+No matter how ugly the divorce might be getting, never move minor children outside the jurisdiction of the court.
+In some states, they can be moved up to 150 miles away, but they still have to stay within the state.
+Once a divorce has been filed, the state the divorce was filed in becomes your children's "home state" and it, therefore, has jurisdiction over where the children live.
+Moving with your children without the court's permission is a way to lose custody of your children.

 Dividing debt is a major part of the divorce process.
-You don't want to take an action that is going to make this process more complicated.
-And you certainly don't want to take an action that will mean you having more debt to pay once the divorce is final.
+You don't want to take an action that is going to make this process more complicated—and you certainly don't want to take any action that will mean you having more debt to pay once the divorce is final.
 Just because you use a credit card that is in your spouse's name alone doesn't mean the courts won't hold you responsible for the debt.

-If your spouse has become violent, you may seek a restraining order.
-Law Enforcement officials are more willing to respond to domestic violence calls if there is a restraining order in place.
-If you are in a violent situation it is best to put yourself in a position of getting the help you need quickly.
-Don’t fail to protect yourself.
+If your spouse has become violent, you can seek a restraining order.
+If you're in a violent situation, it's best to put yourself in a position of getting the help you need quickly.
+Never fail to protect yourself.

-On the other hand, if you are angry and your emotions are out of control, you can set yourself up for trouble if court if you threaten harm to your spouse or, anyone else.
-Sending harassing emails and texts won't make you look reasonable in court.
+On the flip side, if you're angry and your emotions are out of control, you can set yourself up for trouble in court if you threaten harm to your spouse (or anyone else for that matter).

 In addition to how you act in person or over the phone, never send harassing emails or texts.
 Written evidence can easily be used against you in court.